TLP:CLEAR

 Active CVE exploitation campaign targeting Realtek miniigd and Huawei HG532 router fleets

-Published 2026-06-21 Source cowrAI Honeypot Fleet (36 nodes) Confidence HIGH Classification Mirai Variant / IoT DDoS Botnet
+Published 2026-06-21 Source Distributed SSH/Telnet Honeypot Fleet Confidence HIGH Classification Mirai Variant / IoT DDoS Botnet

 Key Finding

-Since 2026-05-21, our 36-node distributed honeypot fleet has observed an active IoT botnet campaign distributing a Mirai-variant binary named frosty.mips.
-The campaign exploits two long-known vulnerabilities — CVE-2014-8361 (Realtek miniigd UPnP RCE) and CVE-2017-17215 (Huawei HG532 SOAP RCE) — to self-propagate across internet-exposed routers and IoT devices.
-With 33,431 events observed over 31 days across 36 geographically distributed sensors, the campaign is active and ongoing.
+Since 2026-05-21, our distributed honeypot fleet has observed an active IoT botnet campaign distributing a Mirai-variant binary named frosty.mips.
+The campaign exploits two long-known vulnerabilities: CVE-2014-8361 (Realtek miniigd UPnP RCE) and CVE-2017-17215 (Huawei HG532 SOAP RCE), to self-propagate across Internet-exposed routers and IoT devices.
+With 33,431 events observed over 31 days across geographically distributed sensors, the campaign is active and ongoing.

 The botnet operator has deployed a dual-distribution infrastructure (two independent C2 servers both running Apache 2.4.6 on CentOS) with self-replication argument tracking, indicating a structured and mature operation.
-Both distributed binaries are confirmed Mirai variants by VirusTotal (41/62 engines for the primary sample) and tria.ge behavioral analysis (score 10/10, YARA: Mirai_MIPS).
-The actual command-and-control server — 103.106.228.23:80 — is distinct from the distribution nodes and is connection-filtered, responding only to infected devices.
+Both distributed binaries are confirmed Mirai variants by VirusTotal (42/63 engines for the primary sample as of this fact-check pass — detection counts rise over time as engines re-scan) and tria.ge behavioral analysis (score 10/10 for both samples, family tagged mirai).
+The actual command-and-control server, 103.106.228.23:80, is distinct from the distribution nodes and is connection-filtered, responding only to infected devices.

 33,431